 Challenge Enterprises is an organization that aims to create a team of strong and passionate individuals, in order to assist in our mission to promote the power of people and possibilities for those living with different abilities.
 We would like to take the time to welcome and introduce a newer member of our organization, Lensworth O. Vincent.
 Lensworth is the NAS Jacksonville Commissary Project Manager for Challenge Enterprises of North Florida.

 Lensworth is originally from Jamaica, W. I., but currently resides in Jacksonville, FL after 24 years of service in the Navy.
-He retired May 31st of 2021 and joined the Challenge Enterprises team immediately.
+He retired on May 31st, 2021, and joined the Challenge Enterprises team immediately.
 During the interview with Lensworth, he talked about many moments and opportunities he experienced in the Navy.
-His journey in the Navy began on May 7,1997 at Bootcamp Great Lakes and then moved to Damneck, VA for “C” School.
-Afterwards, he was sent on a fleet tour to Yokosuka, Japan for 3 years on the USS O’Brien (DD-975).
-After that fleet tour he transferred to Mayport, FL, where he soon was blessed by meet his loving wife and got married in our hometown of Green Cove Springs in 2004.
+His journey in the Navy began on May 7, 1997, at Bootcamp Great Lakes, and then moved to Damneck, VA for “C” School.
+Afterward, he was sent on a fleet tour to Yokosuka, Japan for 3 years on the USS O’Brien (DD-975).
+After that fleet tour, he transferred to Mayport, FL, where he soon was blessed to meet his loving wife and got married in our hometown of Green Cove Springs in 2004.
 While in Mayport, he served on USS Underwood, (FFG-36).
-He continued his journey in Florida to NAS JAX where he was responsible for aircraft and naval ships in the Northeast coast, as well as the safety of the Northern Right Whale at Fleet Area Surveillance Control Facility (FASCFAC), NAS Jacksonville.
+He continued his journey in Florida to NAS JAX where he was responsible for aircraft and naval ships on the Northeast coast, as well as the safety of the Northern Right Whale at Fleet Area Surveillance Control Facility (FASCFAC), NAS Jacksonville.